tortamque/tortamque/README.md

 ![Flask](https://img.shields.io/badge/flask-0175C2.svg?style=for-the-badge&logo=flask&logoColor=white)
 ![JWT](https://img.shields.io/badge/JWT-0175C2?style=for-the-badge&logo=JSON%20web%20tokens)<br>
 1. [Moodiverse backend](https://github.com/tortamque/moodiverse-backend/tree/development) - Back-end application for moodiverse project.
 Moodiverse is a website for gathering information about your mood and getting statistics about it.

+## 🖊️ Other
+🎓 KPI studying - This repository contains all of my university work, including lab assignments, courseworks, and other related projects.
+Currently this repository is private.
+If you would like to gain access, please PM me.<br>
+It consists of 78 labworks and 3 courseworks.